 Those with long term conditions, such as diabetes and asthma, are encouraged to actively manage their conditions.
-In light of changes made to primary care services due to COVID-19, supporting people with active management may benefit from innovative approaches.
-We are working with our members to identify opportunities to pilot new ways of working.
+In light of changes made to primary care services due to COVID-19, solutions are being developed and implemented to support people with long term conditions.

-The objective for this work is to restore routine care by prioritising patients at highest risk of deterioration, with pathways that mobilise the wider workforce and digital/tech, to optimise remote care and self-care, while reducing GP workload.
+The frameworks aim to restore routine care by prioritising patients at highest risk of deterioration, with pathways that mobilise the wider workforce and digital/tech, to optimise remote care and self-care, while reducing GP workload.
 This is an opportunity to consider redesigning delivery of care, providing those with long term conditions greater autonomy and support in self management.

 What frameworks are available?
 What support do they offer?

 The frameworks include Atrial Fibrillation; high blood pressure; high cholesterol; type 2 diabetes; asthma and COPD.